KIT-MRT/iv2023-workshop/index.md

 Submitted papers shall not exceed six pages (two additional pages allowed with a fee) as a PDF file in IEEE two column format.
 All presented papers will be published by the IEEE and the conference proceedings will be submitted to the IEEE Xplore digital library, as long they follow the same review process of IEEE IV 2023, so that each paper will undergo a peer-reviewing process by at least two members of the International Program Committee.
 Contributions will be reviewed according to relevance, originality and novel ideas, technical soundness and quality of presentation

+## Topics

+- Cooperative and comprehensible motion planning
+- Probabilistic decision making and motion planning (including MDPs, POMDPs, MMDPs)
+- Probabilistic behavior prediction (with help of semantic high-definition maps)
+- Second-order effects in heavy interactive scenarios
+- Evaluation and benchmarking of the aforementioned topics

 ## About the Workshop